 - Summon Ossunet creates purple patches of Befouling Ink (only one at a time when soloing).
 These are needed for the final ability,

 - Beckon Sarukel summons a monstrous whale shark (it’s not a whale, despite what WoWhead says) that continuously tries to suck you in with Devouring Maw and kill you with Devour Whole.
 This is where those ink patches come in: pick one up by running over it, then move into the FIRST circle near Sarukel.
 He’ll eat the ink, and will leave the scene after he’s consumed three of them.
 DO NOT cross the perimeter of the inner circle, as that’s the Instant Death line.
+Also, if you linger too long in this phase without sending Sarukel away, Sassz’ine will eventually summon ANOTHER whale shark, at which point it’s impossible to outrun their combined suction and you WILL die.
 At 40% health, Sassz’ine enters Phase 3.

 - Phase 3: a combination of Phase 1 (without Thundering Shock) and Phase 2 (without Beckon Sarukel).
 It’s a typical end-of-fight burn phase.